On Diffusion Modeling for Anomaly Detection: Diffusion Time Estimation

 \paragraph{Categorical model} The inverse Gamma model while analytically accurate, can restrict the expressivity of the neural network.
 In order to provide more flexibility in learning the diffusion time distribution, we can model it as a categorical distribution over $T$ classes, where $T$ is the length of the Markov chain associated with the diffusion process.
 This approach does not assume any parametric distribution over diffusion time and requires the model to accurately predict the full distribution.
 Let $y_t \in \{0,1\}^T$ denote the one-hot vector with one at coordinate $t$, and $f_\theta$ denote the deep neural network that predicts the class probabilities, $f_\theta : \mathcal{X} \rightarrow [0,1]^T$.
 We minimize the cross-entropy loss function, which is equivalent to maximizing the log-likelihood of the categorical distribution:

 In practice, we simplify the learning task by combining timesteps into bins and training a model to predict the correct bin.
-If $B$ denotes the number of bins, then the corresponding bin for $t$ would be $i = {\lfloor \frac{t \cdot B}{T} \rfloor}$. \Cref{fig:timestep_prediction} show the predicted timestep for the categorical model applied to different datasets.
+If $B$ denotes the number of bins, then the corresponding bin for a timestep $t$ would be ${\lfloor \frac{t \cdot B}{T} \rfloor}$. \Cref{fig:timestep_prediction} shows the predicted timestep for the categorical model on different datasets.
 Compared to the inverse Gamma model, it suffers from significantly less bias across the entire range of timesteps.
+The score calculation is described in \Cref{sec:architecture} with the training algorithm in \Cref{sec:algorithm}.